cncf/mentoring/programs/lfx-mentorship/2024/03-Sep-Nov/project_ideas.md

 #### Enhance Prometheus Benchmark Suite

 - Description: PromBench is the automated system for benchmarking Prometheus, intended to be a realistic comparison for users.
-It sets up a Kubenetes cluster, configures Prometheus to monitor many fake services, and simulates users querying the data.
+It sets up a Kubernetes cluster, configures Prometheus to monitor many fake services, and simulates users querying the data.
 - Expected Outcome: PromBench should cover more of Prometheus functionality, making it a more useful benchmark for users.
 - Recommended Skills: Go, Prometheus
 - Mentor(s):